Getting started

 In order to track peer-reviewed publications College needs:

-1. Create resource with kind PUBLICATION_REVIEWED in Course Library.
+in Course Library.
 Add a publication in a form of file attached (for example pdf).
 You may also add publication as text (markdown).
-Learn about uploading asset in dedicated guide.
+Learn about uploading asset in dedicated guide. - When student downloads the file or view the text, Airlock SDK tracks this activity and adds it to student academic record.

 Resource is counted as consumed and workload is added to total consumed after it was tracked by Airlock SDK.